NTSB Identification: WPR13FA008

 Injuries: 4 Fatal.

-On October 9, 2012, about 1344 mountain daylight time, a Piper PA-32R-301T Saratoga II, N110UM, collided with mountainous terrain near the summit of Laramie Peak about 51 miles southeast of Casper, Wyoming.
-The private pilot and 3 passengers were fatally injured.
+On October 9, 2012, about 1344 mountain daylight time (MDT), a Piper PA-32R-301T Saratoga II, N110UM, was destroyed when it collided with mountainous terrain near the summit of Laramie Peak, about 51 miles southeast of Casper, Wyoming.
+The non-instrument rated private pilot and 3 passengers were fatally injured.
 The airplane was registered to one of the passengers and operated by the pilot as a visual flight rules (VFR) cross-country flight under the provisions of 14 Code of Federal Regulations (CFR) Part 91.
 Visual meteorological conditions prevailed at the departure and destination airports.
 No flight plan was filed for the flight that originated from Marshall, Texas (KASL) about 0820 central daylight time.
-The pilot’s planned destination was Casper, Wyoming, with an intermediate fuel stop in Dodge City, Kansas.
-The pilot departed Dodge City about 1130 CDT.
+The pilot's planned destination was Casper, Wyoming, with an intermediate fuel stop in Dodge City, Kansas.
+The flight departed Dodge City about 1130 central daylight time (CDT).

 Index for Oct2012 | Index of months